Is the big spring clean about to become a thing of the past?

 Related: This genius piece of Finnish furniture will solve a big cleaning argument!

-The poll reveals that 85 per cent of Brits believe the tradition is ‘on the way out’.
+The poll by BT.com reveals that 85 per cent of Brits believe the tradition is ‘on the way out’.
 Currently, only 50 per cent of those asked conduct a yearly deep clean, while one in six never bother, the mucky pups!

 Another 37 per cent might spring clean every few years – a task that would commonly involve jobs like cleaning underneath and behind furniture, washing windows (and curtains), decluttering cupboards and cleaning appliances.